 About The Owen Fellowship

-The Owen Fellowship of The Longleaf Alliance aims to advance longleaf pine research through a $15,000 scholarship award for graduate students.
-As a two-year award, the application period for the 2024-2026 Fellowship will open in April 2023.
+The Owen Fellowship of The Longleaf Alliance aims to advance longleaf pine research through a $20,000 scholarship award for graduate students.
+As a two-year award, the application period for the 2024-2025 Fellowship will be announced in April 2023.

 Dr. William ‘Bill’ Owen is a professional musician, educator, and landowner in Virginia.
 Through his work on the Board of Directors of The Longleaf Alliance, he was inspired to endow a fellowship for advanced studies and research in the South’s great forest.